 You can draw cards anytime you want under “Permanent Shadow of Themis”.
 This is the first thing you will see when you tap on “Visions”.

-There are three vision grades – SSR, SR and R. You will get a guarantee SR cards within 8 draws and a guaranteed SSR within 28 draws from shadow of Themis.
+There are three vision grades – SSR, SR, and R. You will get guaranteed SR cards within 8 draws and a guaranteed SSR within 28 draws from the shadow of Themis.

-There are also other limited-time event exclusive card draws.
-You can access them by tapping on the arrow signs on the left and right side of the screen in the Visions section.
+There is also another limited-time event-exclusive card draw.
+You can access them by tapping on the arrow signs on the left and right sides of the screen in the Visions section.

 The game will provide 10 tears for free to obtain 10 cards.
 Here are other ways to get tears for free:

-Under rookie tasks tab, complete tasks to unlock gift boxes.
+Under the rookie tasks tab, complete tasks to unlock gift boxes.
 Each day, you will receive 10 tasks.
 Complete them all to open gift boxes and receive bonus rewards.
-Each time you complete 14 tasks, you will unlock gift boxes which contain Stellin (in-game currency), oracles to enhance cards, chips to evolve cards and S-chips to purchase more tears.
+Each time you complete 14 tasks, you will unlock gift boxes that contain Stellin (in-game currency), oracles to enhance cards, chips to evolve cards, and S-chips to purchase more tears.
 If you complete all 70 tasks, you will unlock the last gift box which contains 6 tears.

 Use S-Chips to Get Tears

 The best way to obtain tears is by exchanging S-chips with them.
-This hexagonal chip has an “S” embedded on it.
+This hexagonal chip has an “S” embedded in it.
 You can get S-chips for free.